bevanslabbert/EmployeeTree/README.md

 - Clone this repository.
 - Navigate to the EmployeeTree directory in this repository.
 - Run `npm install` to install all dependencies required to run the application.
-- Run `npm run start` to serve the application on localhost:4200.
+- Run `npm run start` to run the express server and serve the application on localhost:4200.
 - Open your browser to `http://localhost:4200`
-- Use the credentials
+- Some credentials for testing:
+  `username: knopel`
+  `password: jjsdiner`

+# Screenshots